vigneshragupathy/hugo_vigneshragupathy.com/content/posts/2025-10-17-moving_back_to_bangalore_a_new_chapter_after_4_years_of_wfh.md

     alt: My home office setup
     hiddenInSingle: true
 ---
-# Moving Back to Bangalore – A New Chapter After 4 Years of WFH

 After more than **four years of working from home** , it’s finally time for a big change.
 This November, we’ll be **relocating to Bangalore** as part of the return-to-office transition.